-- The RoSA credential will report on student achievements in Stage 5 using A to E grades (or equivalent) in the same way as currently occurs at the end of Year 10 (but without external test results). - The current procedures and course performance descriptors for awarding grades A to E in Stage 5 courses will remain the same.
-Core and elective subjects that have been satisfactorily completed in Stage 5 will be reported with a school determined grade.
+- The RoSA credential will report on student achievements in Stage 5 using A to E grades (or equivalent) - Course performance are descriptors used for awarding grades A to E in Stage 5 courses.
+Core and elective subjects that have been satisfactorily completed in Stage 5 are reported with a school determined grade.
 The other mandatory curriculum requirements that have been met would also be listed.